-Tire Inflation
+Tire Inflation and Inspection

-Your tires and wheels support the entire weight of your motorhome and its contents.
-The tires are also the only contact your motorhome has with the road surface.
-Maintaining proper tire inflation is the most important factor in maximizing the performance and safety of your tires.
+Tires and wheels support the entire weight of this motorhome and its contents.
+The tires are also the only contact the motorhome has with the road surface.
+Determining and maintaining proper tire inflation and weight (load) restrictions are the most important factors in maximizing the life of motorhome tires.